AbhishekVarghese/Markov-Decision-Problem-Simulation/README.md

 pip install -r requirements.txt
 ```

-## Environment - Robot in a 2D maze
+## Environment - Robot in a 2D Grid

 **States** - Squares on the grid with coordinates (x,y)